 Centralized logs: In the container era, logs have taken on an even more prominent role in SecOps.
 With the large number of containers, numerous network requests, and constantly changing states, logs help monitor all the events in detail.
 They are essential during troubleshooting.
 Logs need to be stored centrally, and made easily accessible via a dedicated log analysis tool.
 Powerful open source solutions like Elasticsearch make it easy to get started with log analysis for containers.

 As infrastructure changes, and attacks become more complex, security solutions need to keep pace and evolve with the times.
 The cloud took on some of the roles of the traditional firewall by managing access control internally.
-This further changed with containers and microservices, making peripheral firewalls obsolete.
+This further changed with containers and microservice security, making peripheral firewalls obsolete.
 However, from the ashes of the traditional firewall, new approaches to application security have risen.

 Container-specific security for container images, policy-based security for networks, threat detection at runtime, and centralized log analysis are the new way to secure microservice applications.
 There is no looking back to the good old days of simple security.
 While the security perimeter has been blurred in a microservices world, the new micro-perimeters are capable of providing a level of security that was not possible before.
 This promise is worth all the complexity it brings.